chiva/Platex/README.rst

 To install and run the project in Ubuntu, download the latest ``deb`` package, install it by double-clicking and once finished run ``platex`` in a terminal.

+If an *Error 13* appears when connecting to the board, execute in a terminal ``usermod -a -G dialout YOUR_USER``, then logout and then in again.
+Now it should be working correctly.

 .. _Downloads: https://github.com/chiva/Platex/downloads

 Building